refresh-dataflow

 2. Splits date range into buckets if needed

-3. Processes each bucket with the same retry logic as initial load
+3. Processes each bucket with the same backup/restore, retry, and failure logic as initial load

-4. If any bucket fails after all retries: Exits with failure code to fail the pipeline
+4. If any bucket fails after all retries: Data has been restored from backup.
+Exits with failure code to fail the pipeline

 4. Retry Mechanism with Exponential Backoff